romana/romana.github.io/how/details.md

 Attaching [application level context](#romana-tenant-isolation) to endpoint addresses is a powerful tool to simplify cloud networking.
 The remaining problem is ensuring that IP addresses get assigned in a way that conforms to this design.

-Romana does this with its own IP Address Management system that maintains a list of all Tenants and the network Segments they create.
+Romana does this with its own IP Address Management system what works with cloud orchestration systems such as OpenStack and Kubernetes and maintains a list of all Tenants and the network Segments and endpoints they create.

-For OpenStack, Romana listens to the message queue and whenever a new Tenant or Segment is created, updates its database.
+For OpenStack, Romana provides a standard OpenStack ML2 plugin.
+Whenever a new Tenant, Segment or endpoint is created, Romana updates its database.

-When a new VM is launched, Romana listens on the Message Queue to learn which Tenant is launching it and the segment on which they wish it to be placed.
-When OpenStack identifies the Host that will get the VM, the Romana IPAM calculates the IP address based on the Host ID, Tenant ID and Segment ID.
-This address is then assigned to the VM interface using the standard OpenStack DHCP mechanism [not really sure about the details here. cloud-init, etc.].
+When a new VM is launched in OpenStack, Romana learns which Tenant is launching it and the segment on which they wish it to be placed.
+When OpenStack identifies the host for the VM, the Romana IPAM calculates the IP address based on the Host ID, Tenant ID and Segment ID.
+This address is then assigned to the VM interface using DHCP. mechanism.

-For other cloud orchestration systems, such as Kubernetes, a similar process take place to make sure all application endpoints are assigned the proper addressees.
+For other cloud orchestration systems, such as Kubernetes, a similar process takes place to make sure all application endpoints are assigned the proper addressees.

 [(^Back to Top^)](#topics)

 ---

-#### Route Manager
+#### Host Agent and Route Manager

 Romana uses the native routing functions in the Linux kernel for packet forwarding and does not require any additional kernel software (dataplane kernel modules, etc.).
 Configuring routes on the Host is done with standard linux ip route commands, which are issued locally via the Romana Host Agent.

-Before any endpoints can be configured, the Route Manager must first configure the default gateway interface on the host that all local endpoints use.
-When a new endpoint is launched on a host, the Route Manager instructs the Host Agent to configure a route.
+Before any endpoints can be configured, the Route Host Agent must first configure the default gateway interface on the host that all local endpoints use.
+When a new endpoint is launched on a host, the Host Agent to configure a route.
 The routes are simply the default route to the host gateway.

-However, each route can be reconfigured with a different default gateway to direct traffic to an alternative device for [Service Insertion](#service-insertion).
+However, each route can be reconfigured with a different default gateway to direct traffic to an alternative device for [Service Insertion](#service-insertion) or to deal with [VM migration](github issue).
+Such special routes are maintained by the Romana Route Manager, which communicates with the Romana Host Agent on one or more hosts, as needed.

 [(^Back to Top^)](#topics)